mkielo3/iclr-blog2024-primacy-bias/README.md

 A single run of 1000 crossings with a replay ratio of 1 completes in about 5s on Colab.
 Runtime increases linearly with replay ratio.

 The main hyper-parameter search discussed in the blogpost was 1875 total trials (5 learning rates, 3 replay ratios, 5 reset frequencies, 25 seeds) and completed in under 2 hours fully utilizing a 32-core 5950X CPU.

-# CleanRL

-Code is derived from [CleanRL](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/dqn.py), so if you aren't specifically interested in primacy bias on Frozen Lake I would go there.

-The main differences are:
-- Removed the StableBaselines dependency but implementing our own simple replay buffer
-- Removed Tyro dependency, accepting this is a research notebook
-- Removed environment parallelization with Gym and instead parallelize with Dask only when necessary